Skip to main content

 Service Overview

-We provide emergency care for all people, 24 hours a day, 7 days a week, 365 days a year.
-Our team of doctors, nurses and clinical support staff are specially trained in emergency services, combining clinical expertise with expert triage services.
+We combine clinical expertise with skilled triage services to provide emergency care for all people, 24 hours a day, 7 days a week, 365 days a year.
+Our doctors, nurses and clinical support staff are trained in emergency services.

 When to Call for Help